nus-cs2103-AY2223S2/ip/docs/README.md

 Duke is an **simple interactive application for managing your to-do list, tasks, schedules, etc**

 ## Features
+- Adding/Deleting tasks with 3 different types
+- Marking/unmarking a task in the list
+- Finding tasks based on a keyword
+- Seeing an in-app help message to get used to the application.
+-
 ### Adding a ToDo task
 Adds a To do task to your list in chatbot.